Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 What effect does cue elevation have on squirt or cue ball deflection?

 With more cue elevation, there is much more swerve.
 Also, some of the swerve occurs immediately as the CB bounces off the table with the downward hit.
 I like to call this "immediate swerve."
 This effectively reduces the amount of "effective squirt."

 Squirt really isn't that important alone (except for near-level-cue shots at fast speed or short distance, where swerve is not a significant factor).
 What is really important, especially with increasing cue elevation, is squerve (the combined effect of squirt and swerve).
 And this varies a lot with speed and conditions.
 And with higher cue elevations, the swerve effect dominates the squirt effect to the point where the squirt can be realistically ignored.

 endmass and stiffness

 How does shaft endmass affect squirt (cue ball deflection) and how is endmass related to stiffness?

 See Diagram 4 in "Squirt - Part VII: cue test machine results" (BD, February, 2008).
 People who think extra stiffness is required to produce more squirt are incorrect.
 Added endmass alone (without added stiffness) produces significant increases in squirt.
 This supports the theory in TP A.31.
 The squirt of a shaft can be lowered by reducing the weight of the last 5-8 inches.
-This can be done by reducing the shaft's diameter, drilling out the core of the end of the shaft, using a lighter and/or harder tip, and/or using a lighter (or no) ferrule.
+This can be done by reducing the shaft's diameter, drilling out the core of the end of the shaft, using a lighter and/or harder tip (for more info, see cue tip hardness effects), and/or using a lighter (or no) ferrule.
 As demonstrated with the experiment in the article, mass closer to the tip has a greater effect on "effective endmass" than mass farther from the tip because it is moving more during tip contact (see what causes squirt), and beyond a certain distance, added mass has no effect at all.